DPDK/dpdk/doc/guides/freebsd_gsg/build_dpdk.rst

     nic_uio_load="YES" must appear after the contigmem_load directive, if it exists.

-By default, the nic_uio module will take ownership of network ports if they are recognized Intel® DPDK devices and are not owned by another module.
+By default, the nic_uio module will take ownership of network ports if they are recognized DPDK devices and are not owned by another module.
 However, since the FreeBSD kernel includes support, either built-in, or via a separate driver module, for most network card devices, it is likely that the ports to be used are already bound to a driver other than nic_uio.
-The following sub-section describe how to query and modify the device ownership of the ports to be used by Intel® DPDK applications.
+The following sub-section describe how to query and modify the device ownership of the ports to be used by DPDK applications.

 .. _binding_network_ports: